Clinton Street Project - Construction Begins Summer 2014

 Environmental Services will replace over 3,800 feet of public sewer line and build 24 green street stormwater planters.
 The pipes being replaced are over a 100 years old, most of them installed in 1909.
 Approximately 1.8 million gallons of stormwater will be collected by the green street planters each year, helping to protect the public and the environment by reducing the possibility of sewage releases to homes, businesses, and streets.

 Project Moving Forward

-The city will soon invite bids from contractors and construction could begin as early as March or April 2014.
+Construction is currently expected to begin in July 2014.
 Leading up to construction, you may notice utility work by NW Natural, the Portland Water Bureau, and telecommunications companies.
 Portland Parks & Recreation will also be trimming street trees to allow equipment to move through the area.

 Tabor to the River Program

 The Clinton Street Project, in the Hosford-Abernethy Neighborhood Development (HAND) and Richmond Neighborhood Association, is one of 35 project areas in the Tabor to the River basin.This project is part of the Tabor to the River Program, which combines innovative stormwater management techniques with sewer repairs and improvements to reduce basement backups, manage stormwater more naturally, and restore watershed health.
 The program extends fromMt.Taborto theWillametteRiverbetweenSE Hawthorne and SE Powell boulevards.